entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 #### Add Custom Resources

 ::: tip Why Custom Resources?
-Standard resources in Kubernetes include `Pods`, which are groups of one or more containers, `Services` to call or access pods, and `Ingresses` sto enable external access to services.
+Standard resources in Kubernetes include `Pods`, which are groups of one or more containers, `Services` to call or access Pods, and `Ingresses` to enable external access to Services.

 [Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) let you store and retrieve structured data.
 Combining a custom resource with a custom controller allows you to define a desired state to automate how your applications or services run in a Kubernetes cluster.
 :::

-Examples of custom resources in Entando are:
+Examples of custom resources in Entando are the [Entando App Engine](../../docs/getting-started/concepts-overview.md#entando-app-engine) and the [Entando Identity Management System](../../docs/getting-started/concepts-overview.md#entando-identity-management).

-- the `Entando App Engine`
-- the `Entando Identity Management System`

 From your Ubuntu shell